mumble-voip/mumblekit/README.markdown

 Fetching dependencies
 ---------------------

-To build this you need the iOS 4 SDK from Apple.
-The iOS 4 SDK requires Snow Leopard.
-Also note that these instructions are written for use with Xcode 4.
-If you use Xcode 3.x, please see the README-CMAKE.markdown file for instructions on how to generate Xcode 3 compatible project files using CMake.
+To build this you need the latest version of Xcode from Apple.
+These days, Xcode is distributed through the Mac App Store.

 Before starting your build, you will need to check out the re- quired submodules.